DasDingoCodes/image-retouching-diffusion-model/readme.md

  - `data/CelebAMask-HQ/attr.csv`: Contains the attributes of all 30,000 images of CelebAMask-HQ.
  - `data/CelebAMask-HQ/attr_hair_revised.csv`: Contains hair related attributes of all 30,000 images of CelebAMask-HQ.
 Note that I also took the liberty to annotate the hair colour of 9,303 of the 9,973 images that had no such annotation yet in CelebAMask-HQ.
  - `data/CelebAMask-HQ/attr_hair_revised_first10.csv`: Same as above, but only for the first 10 images of CelebAMask-HQ.

-## Installation

-Install the packages from `environment.yml` with conda:

-Additionally, install the following with pip:
- - `pip install torch-fidelity`